Stewards of the Land

 Slavery in Rhode Island

 The Casey Farm we appreciate today was built on the labor of enslaved people.
-While we have no direct evidence that enslaved people worked at Casey Farm, we do have evidence that Silas Casey (1734-1814) was an enslaver of at least three people named Wat, Ezekiel, and Moses who may have worked here or at his other property in East Greenwich, Rhode Island.
-He and his ancestors lived in a culture that condoned and promoted slavery and benefited from an economy based on the labor of enslaved people, benefits that we in many ways have inherited.
+While we have no direct evidence that enslaved people worked at Casey Farm, we do have evidence that Silas Casey (1734-1814) was an enslaver of at least three people named Wat, Ezekiel, and Moses who may have worked here and/or at his other property in East Greenwich, Rhode Island.
+We know that generations of the Morey/Coggeshall/Casey family directly enslaved at least fourteen people at their properties.
+They lived in a culture that condoned and promoted slavery and benefited from an economy based on the labor of enslaved people, that we in many ways have inherited.

 By 1755 during the heyday of the plantation culture in Southern Rhode Island, called the Narragansett Country, the percentage of enslaved people was far higher than any other Northern colony.
 Scholar Christy Clark-Pujara of the University of Madison-Wisconsin sheds much light on the subject in her book Dark Work: The Business of Slavery in Rhode Island.